youba2-alt/devops-test-youcan/challenge-1/README.md

 * The client sends a request to the openResty "CDN" (or reverse proxy ??) respecting the requested format `example.com/stores/XYZ20211008ABC/categorie/image-sm.png`

-* Using a Lua script i check if the image exists, if it is not, i sent an HTTP GET request to the `php-app` which will get the original uploaded image `stores/XYZ20211008ABC/categorie/image.png`, make diffrent sizes out of it.
+* Using a Lua script i check if the image exists, if it is not, i sent an HTTP GET request to the `php-app` which will get the original uploaded image `stores/XYZ20211008ABC/categorie/image.png` from s3 public bucket, generates diffrent sizes out of it.
 Then it stores the three sizes in a mounted directory `/stores`, and finally sends a 200-OK status code back to the Lua script.

+* The problematic of limited subdirectories in linux is treated in this step, as the three generated images are put into the path `/stores/XY/Z2/XYZ20211008ABC/categorie/`

 * The same directory `/stores` is also mounted to the OpenResty contaier, the lua script returns the image back to the client.